- smooth (adj.)

 Smooth-bore in reference to guns is from 1812. smooth talk (v.) is recorded from 1950.
 A 1599 dictionary has smoothboots "a flatterer, a faire spoken man, a cunning tongued fellow."
-The usual Old English form was smeðe, and there is a dialectal smeeth found in places names, e.g. Smithfield, Smedley.
+The usual Old English form was smeðe, and there is a dialectal smeeth found in places names, such as Smithfield, Smedley.

 - smooth (v.)

 - late Old English smoþ "to make smooth," replacing smeðan "to smooth, soften, polish; appease, soothe;" smeðian "smoothen, become smooth," from the source of smooth (adj.).
 Meaning "to make smooth" is c.1200.
 Related: Smoothed; smoothing.
 Middle English also had a verb form smoothen (mid-14c.).